 Most people know there’s a vaccine against whooping cough; however, too many people know about it for the wrong reasons.
 Antivaccine groups and the media have focused on a one-in-a-million chance of encephalitis (severe brain inflammation) occurring in the hours or days after the vaccination, while not addressing the far larger risk of encephalitis caused by whooping cough in unvaccinated people.

 The Canadian pertussis vaccination schedule is as follows: babies are given the DPT (diphtheria – pertussis – tetanus) vaccine at 2 months, 4 months, and 6 months of age to establish basic immunity.
-They are then given boosters at 18 months and at 4 to 6 years of age.
-The last booster should cover them to about age 14 to 16, when they are given the new whooping cough vaccine (see below) combined with the adult diphtheria – tetanus formulation.
-The first 5 shots (from 2 months to 4 to 6 years) will usually be given in conjunction with polio vaccine and Hemophilus influenzae B or “Hib” vaccine (an antipneumonia vaccine), since these have the same schedule as DPT.
+They are then given boosters at 18 months, at 4 to 6 years of age, and at 14 to 16 years of age.
+The first 5 shots (from 2 months to 4 to 6 years) will usually be given in conjunction with polio vaccine and Hemophilus influenzae B or "Hib" vaccine (an antipneumonia vaccine), since these have the same schedule as DPT.
 Additional immunizations are given with some of these first 5 shots, with the exact schedule determined by the province.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.